 Scan your Computer

-Even if you have Antivirus software on your computer, it is possible that some malware or software you had installed is running in the background and doing this.
-These are designed such that it runs on another computer, and send data to a central server which allows hackers to save on hardware, and still get the job done.
+Even if you have Antivirus software on your computer, some malware or software you had installed may be running in the background and doing this.
+These are designed to run on another computer and send data to a central server, allowing hackers to save on hardware while still getting the job done.

 We have talked about a lot of Antivirus solutions which you can use to scan your computer to find such rouge programs.
 Alternatively, you should also manually check the set of recent programs installed and see if you need it.
 If you don’t, make sure to uninstall them.